leonsilas/leonsilas/README.md

 - 🧠 I’m currently learning: **AWS**
 - 💬 Ask me about: **ML and AI Ethics**
 - 📫 How to reach me: **leonsilasdev@gmail.com**
-- ⚡ Fun fact: **I advise and teach for the same undergraduate program as my alma mater.**
+- ⚡ Fun fact: **I teach for the same undergraduate program as my alma mater.**

 ### Connect With Me